MawLr/samu-site/content/the-rising-issue-of-neo-paganism.md

 ancestors?
 Or if moon worshippers would be traitors to the invocation of Freya?
-It’s worth noting that even in Greek paganism the lack of worship and veneration to certain gods had dire consequences for Greek heroes on their adventures, so the idea that there had been, even in Pagan times, timeless and outright loyalty to a specific deity is ridiculous
+It’s worth noting that even in Greek paganism the lack of worship and veneration to certain gods had dire consequences for Greek heroes on their adventures, so the idea that there had been, even in Pagan times, timeless and outright loyalty to a specific deity is ridiculous.

 ### Myth of belief